CognizantDS/AgenticSupply/README.md

 Yes please, propose rerouting options for shipment id 43d5c725b1b144908e10573a6634c543.
 Please use the data of the shipment to directly propose new routes.
 -> Returns 3 options and prompts the user to choose one.

+(Yes proceed directly to proposing rerouting options)

+(Yes please, directly return to me the alternative routes.)

+(Please gather the information and directly propose the routes)

 Please place the shipment order for Route ID: 2
 -> Asks for confirmation